Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Methods

 where $p$ and $\gamma$ are hyperparameters.
 A spectrogram is created from the transformed audio data and converted into decibels.
 Spectral noise is removed by subtracting a sliding median filter over the spectrogram, introducing a kernel size hyperparameter, $\kappa$.
 The decaying running-average is subtracted to remove tonal noise, introducing an exponential decay hyperparameter, $\alpha$.
 Subsequently, Gaussian smoothing is applied to the spectrogram.
 The spectrogram is then binarised by thresholding it at a specific decibel value, $\beta$.
 Pixels are grouped into regions by connecting groups of neighbouring pixels.
 Regions with fewer than $min\_length$ pixels and fewer than $min\_count$ pixels are omitted.
 The remaining binary map should highlight only the detections of cetacean whistles and moans.
 The hyperparameters $\gamma$, $p$, $\alpha$, $\kappa$, $\beta$, $min\_length$, and $min\_count$ are tuned using a random hyperparameter search.
 In addition, an optional high-pass filter at 1 kHz is added to the hyperparameter space to remove low frequency noise.

 While this detection filter does not constitute a machine learning algorithm, the PAMGuard software~\cite{pamguard,pamguard_techniques} also employs a latent discriminant analysis (LDA) classifier and an implementation of the random forest classifier highlighted in prior work~\cite{rocca}.
 For the LDA classifier, features are procured from the binarised spectrogram by cycling through the regions.
 If a region is of sufficiently long duration, it is split into slices.
 A second order polynomial is fit to the binary pixels in each slice.
 The zeroth, first, and second coefficients of the polynomials are collected for each slice.
 As a result, for any spectrogram, there is a distribution of these coefficients.
 Subsequently, the mean, standard deviation, and skew are calculated for the distribution, resulting in nine features per audio file.
-Though the original purpose of this classifier was to classify various species, we use it also as an enriched detector.
+Though the original purpose of this classifier was to classify various species, we use it also as an enriched presence or absence classifier.
 LDA classifiers are then hyperparameter tuned for the detection filter hyperparameters as well as slice length.

 We employed a similar approach for the ROCCA random forest algorithm~\cite{rocca}.
 In the original implementation, ROCCA relies upon human-generated whistle contours to create classifications, which is infeasible on large datasets.
-Therefore, we opted to use the contours generated by the PAMGuard whistle and moan detector.
+Therefore, we opted to use the contours generated by the PAMGuard whistle \& moan detector.
+In some cases, this could generate over 10,000 contours per 5-minute audio file.
 For each contour, 57 attributes of the signal were extracted (i.e., starting frequency, slope, harmonics)~\cite{rocca}.
 Training was conducted using weakly supervised labels (i.e., propagating the label from the entire spectrogram to each contour).
 For hyperparameter tuning on the validation set, all contours in the spectrogram were ensembled such that the label receiving the most votes became the classification for the spectrogram.

 For both of these techniques, it is important to note that the algorithm does not have a consistent computational cost per audio file, but rather depend on the number of contours produced in the whistle \& moan detector.